 Note: If you expect to hire professional packers or need help packing anything that’s high-priority, add this in your notes.
 This serves as a reminder to notify your movers before your move day arrives so you both know what to expect.

 Packing without first getting organized is a stressful disaster waiting to happen.
 Here’s how to make a plan to organize before packing:

-- Contacting your movers early about any specialty items.
+- Contact your movers early about any specialty items.
 Some pieces movers can’t disassemble at all, or without you signing a waiver.
 Other items—like Peloton bikes—may need a specialist to uninstall or dismantle them, so do this early.

 This is where things get down to business… You know, the part where you actually pack.
 Take a look at your home inventory list.
 Now it’s simply a matter of executing on parts 1 and 2 of the POP Method—Prioritize and Organize—that you’ve already done!